Supporting your partner while she’s recovering from childbirth

 Establish little rituals that will help you help your partner, balance the workload, and keep your household running

 A few small habits that can make a huge difference:

-- If Baby is breastfed, when she wakes from sleep, change her diaper before passing her off to your partner.
+- If Baby is breastfed, when they wake from sleep, change their diaper before passing them off to your partner.
 She works hard to nurse Baby around the clock, and taking this small but frequent task off of her plate can make a big impact.